 Language skills for studying in Spain

-You will need to have a good knowledge of Spanish (Castilian) on undergraduate courses, or the regional language (such as Catalan, the regional language of Catalonia).
+You will need to have a good knowledge of the Spanish language (Castilian) on undergraduate courses, or the regional language (such as Catalan, the regional language of Catalonia).

 Most universities offer preparatory summer, intensive or extensive Spanish language courses alongside your degree course – or you can take classes at a private school.
 Diplomas in Spanish as a Foreign Language (Diplomas de Español como Lengua Extranjera or DELE) are the official, internationally recognised qualifications.
 DELE are awarded by the Cervantes Institute.
 See a list of language schools in Spain.

 Student housing in Spain

 Some universities have their own halls of residence (colegios mayores) and student flats, but places are limited.
 Look on the university website for information on university residences on- and off-campus as well as homestays with Spanish families.

 Rent for private accommodation varies from city to city.
 For example, for a shared room in a flat expect to pay around €350–600 per month in Madrid, or around €300 per month in Seville or Valencia.
 Nuroa is an accommodation search engine across Spain, or see our guide to renting in Spain.